DuendeInexistente/Cirque/ShortStories/stars.md

 # ...And on the lower stratum...

  "Do you know of the location of the Citizen Lettuce Leaf."
-Stated Orange_Unit
+Requested Orange_Unit to a griffon.
+The griffon gave it a look and